dotnetrdf/dotnetrdf/docs/user_guide/querying_with_sparql.md

 }
 ```

-Generally it is best to use the second form since this means you can do LINQ operations more efficiently on the Result Set.
+Generally, it is best to use the second form since this means you can do LINQ operations more efficiently on the Result Set.

 ### Variables